Skip to content

 #Fix 1: Check the Microphone and LED Light

-A solid red light on your Echo means the microphone is muted.
-Alexa can’t hear you when the mic is off.
+A solid red light on your Echo means the microphone is muted, and Alexa can’t hear a thing while the mic is off.
+This is the single most common reason an Echo goes silent, so always rule it out first before you touch any other setting.

-Look at the top of your Echo for a red light ring or bar.
+Look at the top for a red ring or bar.
 Press the microphone button to unmute.
-The light should turn off or change to blue when listening.
-Say “Alexa” and check if it responds.
+The light turns off or flashes blue when listening.
+Say “Alexa” and check.

 According to Amazon’s Echo troubleshooting page, the mic button toggles between muted and active states.
-We tested this on an Echo Dot (5th gen) in March 2026, and it restored voice recognition immediately.
-The entire fix takes under 5 seconds, which makes it the fastest troubleshooting step you can try before moving on to anything else.
+We tested this on an Echo Dot (5th gen) in March 2026 and it restored voice recognition immediately.
+The fix takes just a moment.

 #Fix 2: Restart Your Echo Device